ruslansavchuk/kubernetes-the-hard-way/docs/04-etcd.md

 8e9e05c52164694d, started, etcd, http://localhost:2380, https://127.0.0.1:2379, false
 ```

-As you can see, to communicate with our etcd service, we specified cert and key file, this the the same file we used to configure etcd, it is only to simplity our deployment, in real life, we can use different certificate which is signed by the same ca file.
+As you can see, to communicate with the etcd service, we specified a cert and key file, this is the same file we used to configure etcd, it is only to simplify our deployment, in real life, we can use a different certificate which is signed by the same ca file.

 Next: [Api Server](./05-apiserver.md)